Nasopharyngeal and oropharyngeal swabs

 Swab specimens not received in viral transport medium or received in bacteriological transport medium are discouraged.
 DO NOT USE CALCIUM ALGINATE OR WOODEN SHAFT SWABS FOR COLLECTION OF SPECIMENS; ONLY USE DACRON OR RAYON TIPPED SWABS ON PLASTIC OR METAL SHAFTS.

-Negative or no human herpesvirus-6 DNA detected
+Negative or no herpes simplex virus DNA detected